jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/train.md

-# Model training
+# Part 1 - Model training and evaluation

-In this part of the lab you will train, evaluate, and fine tune a custom image classification model using Custom Vision Service web interface.
+In this part of the lab we will train, evaluate, and fine tune a custom image classification model using Custom Vision Service web interface.
 Note that it is also possible to script the modeling workflow using Custom Vision Service SDK.

 ## Create Custom Vision Service project